cr0hn/enteletaor/doc/source/quickstart.rst

 Listing remote tasks
 ++++++++++++++++++++

-With enteleteaor you can handle remote tasks, for example, you can list pending tasks making:
+With enteleteaor you can handle remote tasks, for example, you can list pending tasks doing:

 .. code-block:: bash